 By Bronwen Tucker of Oil Change International and Kate DeAngelis of Friends of the Earth U.S.

-We released a report today on G20 countries’ public finance for energy with Friends of the Earth U.S. that we started writing well before the world was in a global pandemic.
+We released a report today on G20 countries’ public finance for energy with Friends of the Earth U.S. that we started writing well before COVID-19 was a full-blown pandemic.
 Since then, the stakes for public finance have become a lot higher and this means the results of our research feel even more grim.

 The new report looks at the trends in G20 countries’ public finance for energy from 2016 to 2018 — it’s an update of previous research that looked at the same thing for 2013 to 2015.
 The headline finding is that from 2016 to 2018 G20 countries provided an average of USD 77 billion per year in public finance for fossil fuels.
 In 2013 to 2015, after our first report, this number was….USD 76 billion per year.
 G20 public finance for renewable energy also did not shift the way we need it to: from 2013 to 2015, it was USD 21 billion per year, and it rose to a still-paltry USD 24 billion per year for 2016 to 2018.